Do you see blood on the tissue when you blow your nose? Are there streaks of crimson mixed in with your mucus?

-If you are having a full blown nosebleed, meaning blood is dripping from your nose and not simply present when you blow your nose, you will first need to stop the bleed before you figure out if you need to see a healthcare professional.
+If you are having a full-blown nosebleed, meaning blood is dripping from your nose and not simply present when you blow your nose, you will first need to stop the bleeding before you figure out if you need to see a healthcare professional.

 The Proper Way To Stop A Nosebleed

-For years people in the US have been stopping nosebleeds with cotton products, such as tissues or toilet paper, where doctors, EMTS, nurses and people in Europe have been using nasal tampons, or Nampons™, which are designed specifically for nosebleeds.
+For years people in the US have been stopping nosebleeds with cotton products, such as tissues or toilet paper, whereas doctors, EMTS, nurses, and people in Europe have been using nasal tampons, or Nampons™, which are designed specifically for nosebleeds.

-The big difference is that cotton products stick to a cut or wound as the would is healing.
+The big difference is that cotton products stick to a cut or wound as the wound is healing.
 So as you stop a nosebleed with tissues, for example, the tissue fibers get stuck inside the clot that forms.
-This means that when you remove the tissue, there is at least an 80% chance that you will reopen the clot and the bleed will start again.
+This means that when you remove the tissue, there is at least an 80% chance that you will reopen the clot and the bleeding will start again.

-Nasal tampons, on the other hand, are made of non-stick medical gauze, which wont stick to the would and reopen it when done.
-Also, since nasal tampons absorb at least 50x more than tissues, you only need one to stop the nosebleed where with tissues, most people report having to constantly swap out the bloody rags (which is also very unsanitary) multiple times.
+Nasal tampons, on the other hand, are made of non-stick medical gauze, which won't stick to the wound and reopen it when done.
+Also, since nasal tampons absorb at least 50x more than tissues, you only need one to stop the nosebleed whereas, with tissues, most people report having to constantly swap out the bloody rags (which is also very unsanitary) multiple times.